Step 1: Approach 1 - JS Snippet Integration

 <script src="REPLACE_ME_PRODUCTION_URL/iframe.js"></script>

-Note: Your Search Admin will likely provide PRODUCTION_URL to replace the REPLACE_ME_PRODUCTION_URL.
-If you are building your search experience end to end, it will be available once you publish to production (Visit Step 6 of our Deployment Guide for more informatioon Step 6: Publish to Production .)
+Note: Your Search Admin will likely provide production URL to replace the REPLACE_ME_PRODUCTION_URL.
+If you are building your search experience end to end, you will be add the domain yourself (Visit Step 6 of the Build a Search Experience End-to-End guide for more information.)

 Generally this code snippet would be added between the header and the footer.
 At a high level the page structure might look something like this: